Toqe/QuickDeploy/README.md

 ### Using the client
 * Create a new Visual Studio C# project.
 * Install the QuickDeploy.Client NuGet package by using Visual Studio's 'Manage Packages' or the Package Manager `Install-Package QuickDeploy.Client`
-* Copy the `QuickDeploy.Common\public.pfx` to the new project and set "Copy to Output Directory" to "Always copy".
+* Copy the files `QuickDeploy.Common\server-public.pfx` and `QuickDeploy.Common\client-private.pfx` to the new project and set "Copy to Output Directory" to "Always copy".
 * Use the following code as starting point for your own deployments:
 ```C#
 using System;